coniferconifer/ESP32_MAX30102_simple-SpO2_plotter/README.md

 ## Tips:
 - Used argorithm

-  DC component of IR and RED data (average) is calicurated by digital low pass filter and substracted from data to get AC components.
+  DC component of IR and RED data (average) is calculated by digital low pass filter and subtracted from raw data to get AC components.
-  Then, square root means of AC component of RED and IR are calicurated for every 100 samples.
+  Then, square root means of AC component of RED and IR are calculated for every 100 samples.

-  SpO2 is calicurated as
+  SpO2 is calculated as
 ```
   R=((square root means of RED/ RED average )/((square root means of IR)/IR average))
   SpO2 = -23.3 * (R - 0.4) + 100
 ```
-  taken from a graph in https://ww1.microchip.com/downloads/en/Appnotes/00001525B.pdf or https://ww1.microchip.com/downloads/jp/AppNotes/00001525B_JP.pdf
+  The last formula is taken from a graph in https://ww1.microchip.com/downloads/en/Appnotes/00001525B.pdf or https://ww1.microchip.com/downloads/jp/AppNotes/00001525B_JP.pdf